Senior/Principal Data Scientist – Cross Indication

 Personally, you are

-Join us in this exciting role where your contributions will have a direct impact on advancing our understanding of genetics and disease risk, supporting our mission to get transformative medicines to patients.
-Together, we're not just doing research; we're setting new standards in the field of machine learning and genetics.
+Join us in this exciting role, where your contributions will directly impact advancing our understanding of genetics and disease risk, supporting our mission to deliver transformative medicines to patients.
+Together, we’re not just conducting research—we’re setting new standards in the fields of machine learning and genetics.
 The patient is waiting!

 Relation is a committed equal opportunities employer.